 Philosophical first principles

-When building mymemochat.com, I started from personalization philosophical first principles.
+When building mymemochat.com, I started from philosophical first principles of personalization.
 I discussed some briefly under Motivation but I’ll make them explicit here.

 Problem